MJORR/Workflow/understrap.md

 }
 ```

-Open terminal and navigate to child theme folder.
+Open terminal and navigate to child theme folder, build files with: